Latest News

 Carney, Canada's Carney, visits Asia in order to form new alliances with Asia and reduce US dependency

 Mark Carney, Canada's prime minister, will make his first official trip to Asia this Friday.
-He is hoping to strengthen trade and security links at a moment when North America struggles to reduce its dependence on the U.S. Canadian officials have said that Carney may also meet with Chinese President Xi Jinping during his week-long visit, as part of a possible attempt to restore a relationship previously strained by a trade war.
-Analysts say Carney will need to make it clear to Asian leaders that Canada is not as closely aligned to the U.S. President Donald Trump, who has threatened to annex Canada.
+He is hoping to strengthen trade and security links at a moment when North America struggles to reduce its dependence on the U.S. Canadian officials have said that Carney's trip could include a meeting between him and Chinese President Xi Jinping in an effort to restore a relationship previously strained by a trade war.

 Vina Nadjibulla is vice president of Asia Pacific Foundation of Canada.
-She said that Carney must make it clear to the world that Canada is not fragmented and still supports rules-based globalization and trade.
+She said that Carney must make it clear to the world that Canada is not fragmenting and still supports rules-based globalization and trade.
 Canada signed a deal last month with Indonesia to provide duty-free access to up to 95% its exports to Indonesia in the coming year.

 Maninder Singh Sidhu, Canada's Trade Minister, said that the country is now focusing on agreements with Malaysia, South Korea, and Japan.

+Carney may say he wants Canada to diversify its exports in the next decade but the country still depends on the U.S. about 75% for its goods.
 Fen Hampson is a professor at Ottawa's Carleton University who specializes in international affairs.
-He said that there are far more business opportunities in Asia for Canada than in Europe.
-Carney visited Europe three times after becoming Prime Minister in March.
+She said that Canada has more business opportunities in Asia than Europe.
+Carney visited Europe three times since he became prime minister in march.

 Hampson stated that the Americans put a lot of pressure on him to refuse to concede to his perceived rival.